Grafana monitoring with Docker. Part 2 - Traces with Tempo

 You will see traces visible in your tracing drilldown interface then!

 In a real world tracing is the most useful for backend applications and the best to turn it on by default for all the network interacting libraries through writing some kind of middleware.
 Then it will be able to answer you that issues you have at specific SQL request, or elastic search query, or specific http request.
-And since it is distributed tracing, the trace will shown how workload works within the called service too!
+And since it is distributed tracing, the trace will shown how workload works within the called service too (as you can see on the picture below we have https request propagated into Keycloak to show internals of its authorization inside of it)!

 Note